alexwlchan/alexwlchan.net/src/_drafts/documenting-my-dns.md

 I can also run the check on demand, if I'm actively making changes.

 This doesn't change anything in Hover or the way I manage my DNS records, but it's done wonders for my peace of mind.
-I have an easy way to work out what each of my DNS records are for, and now I have an edit history so I can easily revert any breaking changes.
+I now have some written documentation about all of my DNS records are for, and I have an edit history so I can easily revert any breaking changes.